neelsoumya/python_machine_learning/unsupervised.md

 ## Acknowledgements

-Martin van Rongen, Vicki Hodgson, Hugo Tavares, Paul Fannon, Matt Castle and the Bioinformatics Facility Training Team.
+We thank Martin van Rongen, Vicki Hodgson, Hugo Tavares, Paul Fannon, Matt Castle and the Bioinformatics Facility Training Team for their support and guidance.

 ## Resources